KrithikaRajesh/BenchToBrain.github.io/posts/2025-07-01-post-title.md

 - My research journey (aka, the emotional rollercoaster that is science)
 - Cool breakthroughs around the world in Parkinson’s and regenerative medicine
 - Big questions, small wins, and occasional mental breakdowns
-- The why behind the work
+- The why behind the work.

 Hence: **Bench to Brain.**
 Because what starts at the bench can (hopefully) change a brain someday.